Welcome to this guided learning series.

-Welcome to this somatic video series—a space to pause, reflect, and root ourselves during a turbulent political moment.
-Many of us are feeling big responses right now: urgency, overwhelm, shutdown, or the drive to act immediately.
+Many of us are riding the waves of big responses these days: urgency, overwhelm, shutdown, or the drive to act immediately.
 These reactions are deeply connected to our nervous systems, which instinctively respond to injustice in powerful ways.
+But reflexive or isolated action without connection or grounding can burn us out or miss the deeper change we seek.

 -